sqonk/phext-plotlib/README.md

 	    * value: the numerical position on the respective axis that the line will be rendered.
 	    * color: a colour name (e.g. red, blue etc) for the line colour.
 Default is red.
 	    * width: the stroke width of the line, default is 1.
+    * font: A three element array containing font family, style and size (in that order) used for all text on the chart.
+Must be set if specifying a label angle.
+(See JPGraph documentation for font constants.)
+    * margin: An array of 4 elements specifying the chart margin on each side.
     - labelangle: Angular rotation of the x-axis labels, default is 0.
     - bars: A liniar array of values to represent an auxiliary/background bar chart dataset.
 This will plot on it's own Y axis.
     - barColor: The colour of the bars dataset, default is 'lightgray'.
 	- barWidth: The width of each bar in the bars dataset, default is 7.
 	- auxlines:	Array of auxiliary line plots, each item can contain the following options:
 		* values: numerical Y-values for the series.
 		* color: optional colour name (e.g. red, blue etc) for the series, default is 'lightgrey'.
 		* width: the stroke width of the line, default is 1.
 		* legend: optional label to be displayed on the legend.
+	* configCallback: Supply a callback method to receive the JPGraph object and perform any addition and customised configuration on it.
+Callback Format: `myFunc($chart)`

 ## Example